top of page

 Where is Isaac?
 He seems to have disappeared from the text.
 The Torah only says that Avraham returned, and Yitzhak’s fate and whereabouts are unknown.
 Pirkei d’Rebbi Eliezer makes a stunning statement,

 “Rabbi Yehudah says: As the knife touched Yitzchak’s throat, his soul left him, but when G-d’s Voice emerged from between the two keruvim, saying Do not harm the boy, do not do anything to him (Bereshis 22:12), his soul came back into his body.
 He was untied, and stood up, experiencing the revival of the dead.
 Immediately he realized that the dead will be revived in the time to come and he recited [the berachah]: “Blessed are You HaShem, who revives the dead.”
-Pirkei De-Rebbi Eliezer, Chapter 31, translated by Avraham Yaakov Finkel, Yeshivath Beth Moshe, pg.
+Pirkei De'Rebbi Eliezer, Chapter 31, translated by Avraham Yaakov Finkel, Yeshivath Beth Moshe, pg.
 22

 Yitzhak was resurrected?!
 Most who read the Midrash on this passage will be quick to note that Yitzhak was not sacrificed or killed.
 However, midrashim are figurative, not literal.
 The Book of Hebrews illustrates this point,